 Have you opened your worm farm bin and been overwhelmed with multiple fruit fly hitting you in the face?
 Don’t be alarmed fruit flies are one of the most common pests in any worm farm.
 The average adult fruit fly lives around 50 days and can produce hundreds of eggs in their lifetime.
 To a fruit fly a worm farm is heaven on earth.
 It’s a smorgasbord of tasty food scraps and a safe place for them to lay their eggs.
 Therefore its important to take preventative measures to deter them from invading your worms farm.
-There are a number of ways to resolve the problem of fruit flies in worm bin.
+There are a number of ways to resolve the problem of fruit flies in worm farm.

 How to Rid Fruit Flies in Worm Bin: Things To Try